 Árbær Open Air Museum

-Displaying the history of Reykjavik, the Árbær Open Air Museum was developed in the late 1950s and today holds exhibitions that offer insight into the ways of life during various periods throughout history.
-A wander through the town square, village and farm will allow you to feel like you have stepped back in time, with an extensive collection of buildings that have been relocated from central Reykjavik many years ago.
+Displaying the history of Reykjavík, the Árbær Open Air Museum was developed in the late 1950s and today holds exhibitions that offer insight into the ways of life during various periods throughout history.
+A wander through the town square, village, and farm will allow you to feel like you have stepped back in time, with an extensive collection of buildings that have been relocated from central Reykjavík many years ago.

-Events at the museum include vintage car displays, craft days, Christmas exhibitions and more.
+Events at the museum include vintage car displays, craft days, Christmas exhibitions, and more.

 Information about the Árbær Open Air Museum

-Ticket prices: Adults - 1950 ISK (children aged 17 and under receive free admission)
+Adults - 1950 ISK (children aged 17 and under receive free admission)

-Address: Kistuhyl, 110 Reykjavik
+Address: Kistuhyl, 110 Reykjavík

-Opening hours vary throughout the year, take a look at the website for more information.
+Opening hours vary throughout the year; take a look at the website for more information.

 Viking World

 Want to know what it was like in Iceland during the Viking settlement?
 The exhibitions at Viking World will make it feel like you were there!
-With an exact replica of a Viking ship, displays of archaeological findings and stories of Norse mythology, the museum will entice and entertain!
+With an exact replica of a Viking ship, displays of archaeological findings, and stories of Norse mythology, the museum will entice and entertain!

 Information about Viking World

-Address: Víkingabraut 1, 260 Reyjanesbaer
+Address: Víkingabraut 1, 260 Reykjanesbaer

 Opening hours: 10am-4pm - Mon-Sat, 10am-3pm on Sundays.